MEASURING LIVING INCOME

 Originally developed by Richard and Martha Anker (2017) for calculating a living wage, the Anker methodology has gained widespread acceptance, being used to estimate living wages, and more recently living incomes, in areas around the world.
 The methodology has been applied and championed by the Global Living Wage Coalition and a number of other organisations, and is endorsed by the Living Income Community of Practice.
-It has been instrumental in the establishment of the living income concept and is currently being used to pilot the calculation of living incomes in the cocoa sectors of Cote D'Ivoire and Ghana.
+It has been instrumental in the establishment of the living income concept.

 For calculating the cost of a decent standard of living the methodology details costing approaches for the following areas:

 - Decent food - Local market surveys, model diets and secondary data

 - Decent Housing - Rental costs, building costs, contextual and international housing standards & secondary data.